AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the application.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Adding new lesson : `addlesson`

-Adds lesson to the specified person from the address book.
+Adds lesson to the specified person from the application.

 Format: `addlesson INDEX n/NAME d/DAY t/TIME l/LOCATION`